roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Emily ****** byNonStopFunGuy© I loved the sex talk, the banter, even if they were teasing me.
+I loved the sex talk, the banter, even if they were teasing me.
 "So Emily, what's your favorite position, when your boyfriend with the big cock fucks you -- you like riding it?
 Or bent over?"

  "Mmmm," she mused, thinking it over, while she slipped her sandles off and bent her leg, scooting a foot under her small butt as she sat on the sofa next to my wife.
 "I dunno -- all of them -- but, if the guy is really hung and built?
 I like, just, like, being on my back -- getting, you know, like bent over backwards, with my legs over big strong shoulders, just getting plowed deep - - feels sooo fucking good!"
 Glancing at my wife, the two of them nodded in unison at the image.
 Emily saw that I, too, moaned in lust at the mental picture of Kitty getting fucked that way by a huge cock, and the look on my face made Emily more curious about my relationship with Kitty.
 "Like, David, do you ever watch that -- Kitty on her back, getting rammed deep with a huuuge big cock?
 Does that turn you on?"